Amazon.com, Inc. (AMZN) Stock Analysis

 What does Amazon.com, Inc. do?

-Amazon operates three main businesses: North America and International retail (e-commerce and physical stores), Amazon Web Services (cloud computing and AI infrastructure), and advertising.
-The company also manufactures devices (Kindle, Echo, Ring) and produces media content, with Prime membership tying many services together.
+Amazon operates three main businesses: North America and International e-commerce retail (selling consumer products online and through physical stores), Amazon Web Services (AWS, providing cloud computing and AI infrastructure), and advertising services.
+The company also manufactures electronic devices (Kindle, Echo, Ring) and offers Amazon Prime memberships.

 Is AMZN overvalued?

-Amazon's trailing P/E of 31.6× and forward P/E of 24.5× are elevated relative to the broader market, though the PEG ratio of 1.83 suggests valuation is not extreme relative to growth expectations.
-Whether the stock is overvalued depends on your assumptions about AWS growth, advertising expansion, and acceptable return thresholds.
+Amazon's forward P/E of 25.1x is elevated relative to historical averages and many peers, though the PEG ratio of 1.4 suggests valuation is moderately aligned with growth expectations.
+Whether the valuation is justified depends on your view of AWS growth, advertising expansion, and retail margin improvement—factors that vary by investor thesis.

 Does Amazon pay a dividend?

-No, Amazon does not pay a dividend and has a 0% dividend yield.
-The company reinvests all earnings into growth, R&D, and capital expenditures rather than returning cash to shareholders through dividends.
+No, Amazon does not pay a dividend and has a payout ratio of 0%.
+The company reinvests all earnings into growth initiatives, capital expenditure (particularly AI infrastructure), and shareholder returns through potential stock buybacks.

 Research AMZN with AI in seconds